Military doctrine of Russia: 1992 draft

-1993 Military Doctrine
+1993 military doctrine

 The Supreme Soviet of the Russian SFSR (as it was then) refused to approve the 1992 draft.
 A new military doctrine only entered into force in November 1993, and was not made fully public; the summary released covered 21 of the 23 pages of the document.

 No reason was given for the only-partial release of the text, and this gave rise to fears that the Russian Government and/or its military wished to conceal controversial or discreditable intentions.